Revenue Maximization for Buyers with Costly Participation: Virtual Values and the Suboptimality of Posted Prices

 \end{lemma}

-In this section, we provide an analog of the payment identity when buyers have private outside option values.
-That is, we show that it is without loss to consider a truthful mechanism as if the outside option had value $0$, in which case the buyer will participate if and only if her utility from participating is at least her outside option value.
+In this section, we provide an analog of the payment identity when buyers have private participation costs.
+That is, we show that it is without loss to consider a truthful mechanism as if the participation cost is $0$, in which case the buyer will participate if and only if her utility from participating is at least her participation cost.